 - Reader role will show the Download and Select privileges. - Editor role will additionally show the Delete privilege. - Enabled Download, Select and Delete privileges will display the respective buttons in the Document Log. - If Print Journal is privileged a Print Job will be silently journalled.
 When Print Archive is privileged, the Print Job Archive option is active: when Select is privileged, the user is allowed to (de) select the archive, when not, the Print Job will be silently archived.
 Beware, that these functions can be disabled for individual printers: see Section 4.8.2, "Edit Proxy Printer" [115]. - If Financial is non-privileged, the account balance will not show in the footer, the Transactions button will not show in the Log page, and Financial data will not show in the User Details dialog.
 When selected, the Reader and Editor role will display all.
-However, only the Editor role is allowed account transactions in the User Details dialog. - If Letterhead is non-privileged, the 🖻 Letterhead button is not displayed.
+However, only the Editor role is allowed account transactions in the User Details dialog.
+Editor role is also required to login to the Payment Web App. - If Letterhead is non-privileged, the Detterhead button is not displayed.
 When privileged the Reader and Editor role allows user to choose a Letterhead in the PDF and Print dialog.
 The Editor role allows users to add letterheads themselves.
 See Section 3.6, "Letterheads" [60]. - The open spots left by buttons that are not displayed are taken by: the Upload button (moved from the footer), a Browse button pointing to the Browser, and an Info button (pointing to the About dialog), in that order.
 See Section 3.3.2, "Footer" [28].